 Paramount Presents: The Rocky Horror Picture Show [R]

-For the fourth year in a row, The Paramount Theater presents the must-see event of the Halloween season: The Rocky Horror Picture Show!
+The Paramount Theater presents the 5th annual must-see event of the Halloween season: The Rocky Horror Picture Show!
 We’re shivering in antici…pation for the most interactive, eclectic, prop-filled evening of the year!

 A humorous tribute to science fiction and horror B movies, The Rocky Horror Picture Show (1975) is a musical comedy horror film directed by Jim Sharman.
 The screenplay was based on the 1973 musical stage production, The Rocky Horror Show.
 It stars Tim Curry, Susan Sarandon and Barry Bostwick.